PromyLOPh/guix-hpc-website/posts/gnu-guix-1.0.0-released.md

     [channels](https://www.gnu.org/software/guix/manual/en/html_node/Channels.html),
     developers can publish their own package collection.
-You can easily share package definitions for your software with colleagues and partners, while still benefiting from the benefits of Guix.
+You can easily share package definitions for your software with colleagues and partners, while still benefiting from the properties of Guix.

   - *Container images.* You have a Guix-managed package collection and would like to use it on a cluster that lacks Guix?
 Create an